 Why Willamette Life

 As an independent agency, Willamette Life has contracted with top-rated and low-cost insurance providers.
 Our agents put the customer’s needs first.
 Always.

 Whether you are a heavy or an occasional cigar smoker, Willamette Life staff will get to know your unique situation to find the best possible fit at the most affordable rate.

 a.
-Final expense insurance for cigar smokers is possible to find at an affordable rate but keep in mind that the rest of your health will also be considered.
+Final expense insurance for cigar smokers is possible to find at an affordable rate but keep in mind that companies will also consider the rest of your health.

 b.
 There are a few companies that ask about tobacco use in the form of cigarettes only.
 In this case, a cigar smoker would not be considered for the higher rates.